In-Person Planning Strategies

 - Alternatively, ask them about specific components of the course (Carmen organization, content, lectures, group project, etc.) if you are looking for feedback on certain parts of the course.
 Keep the focus on learning, not on what they like or dislike.

-Regardless of modality, all courses are required to use a Carmen Gradebook for Autumn 2020 as part of the Carmen Key Four.
+Regardless of modality, all courses are required to use a Carmen Gradebook as part of the Carmen Key Four.
 The Gradebook is created by publishing Carmen Assignments for each graded assignment, discussion, quiz, or exam students will complete.

 - Include the due date for each assignment item to populate the course calendar within Carmen.